Requirements for Unemployment Benefits in New York

 Unemployed weekly benefits are calculated by dividing residents’ earnings from their highest-paid quarter by 26, with $425 being the maximum amount of benefits per week.
 The NYSDOL also provides residents who meet the qualifications for unemployment with job search tools for new employment opportunities while receiving unemployment coverage.

-Who qualifies for unemployment benefits in New York?
+Who can get unemployment benefits in New York?

 New York qualifications for unemployment coverage are based on the amount of income a former employee has earned during the base period, which represents one year of work and wages prior to filing an unemployment claim.